BC30138/Sem9/English/Preparing-to-test.md

 My peer was interested in many things, except music, because he couldnt hold the tune.

-After getting Doctoral Degree my father worked (at!) one of the biggest companies in the world Scoltech(?).
+After getting Doctoral Degree my father worked (at!) one of the biggest companies in the world Coltech(?).

 #### Unit 4